kquirapas/kquirapas/README.md

 > I can learn anything.
 I can master anything.
 I just have to give it enough time and effort.

 > If I can't see the solution, then clearly there is some learning to be done.

+> Embrace reality and deal with it. - Ray Dalio